-Yoast SEO is the most comprehensive SEO plugin for WordPress blog.
+Yoast SEO is one of the most comprehensive SEO plugins for a WordPress blog.
 It has practically everything you need to optimize your blog, from creating a sitemap to implementing social media metadata and Rich Snippets.

 Once you have installed it, you need to ensure that your Facebook Open Graph settings are switched on and the Twitter Card settings are set to show a ‘summary with large image’.
-Also, do this for Google+ and Pinterest.
+Also, do this for Pinterest.
 This will ensure that your images are optimally displayed in all social media channels.

 Internal Link Optimization

 This tip is courtesy of David Trounce.
 People often forget (or are not aware) that your internal links count as backlinks in Google’s search algorithm.
 What this means is that Google is reading your internal links, and noticing the content on your site that those links point to.

 Like all backlinks, it’s a popularity contest.
 The pages with a greater number of links pointing to it are going to get a better boost in Google’s search results.